sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 integers can be used to solve [Integer Linear Programming][ilp] problems.

-Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove it's correctness.
+Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove it's correctness by finding a satisfying assignment.

 ## Rosette

 Rosette is a symbolic execution engine for the [Racket][] programming language.
-It allows us to write simple Racket programs and automatically lifts them to perform symbolic computations.
+It lets us write normal Racket programs and does the work of automatically lifting them to perform symbolic computations.

 Consider the following program: